Surgery Service for Dogs

 What are the benefits of laser surgery?

 Laser is used to make an incision in place of a scalpel blade.
-As the laser cuts it seals the blood vessels which means less bleeding and the nerve endings are also sealed resulting in less pain.
+As the laser cuts, it seals the blood vessels which means less bleeding and the nerve endings are also sealed resulting in less pain.
 The laser surgery also provides a faster healing time.
-For soft tissue surgery the laser will destroy microscopic cancerous cells that may be left behind.
-If you have any questions regarding laser surgery please contact Lomsnes Veterinary Hospital.
+For soft tissue surgery, the laser will destroy microscopic cancer cells that may be left behind.
+If you have any questions regarding laser surgery, please contact Lomsnes Veterinary Hospital.

 What are the benefits of pre-anesthetic blood work?

 Because anesthesia is one of the risks of the surgery we recommend performing pre-anesthetic blood work prior to surgery.
-The pre-anesthetic blood work checks your cat’s organ functions, mainly the liver and kidneys where anesthetic drugs are filtered.
+The pre-anesthetic blood work checks your dog’s organ functions, mainly the liver and kidneys where anesthetic drugs are filtered.
 If the blood results are abnormal, the anesthetic will be changed or, the surgery may be rescheduled for a later date.
-By analyzing these results our veterinarians are provided with vital information about your cat.
+By analyzing these results our veterinarians are provided with vital information about your dog.
 If the blood work is normal it provides a baseline result for them if they become ill.
-Our veterinarians will explain in detail the results of your cat’s blood work.
-If you have any questions about blood work for your cat please contact Lomsnes Veterinary Hospital.
+Our veterinarians will explain in detail the results of your dog’s blood work.
+If you have any questions about blood work for your dog, please contact Lomsnes Veterinary Hospital.